threadi/external-files-in-media-library/readme.txt

 And even more:

 * Add the files with their external dates.
-This allows you to obtain the date, which is helpful for SEO, for example.
+This allows you to get the date, helpful for SEO, for example.
 * Import them as real files instead of just linking to them in your media library.
-This allows you to import any number of files into your project.
+This allows you to import any amount files into your project.
 * Check their availability (only for HTTP connections) to ensure that the external files are actually available.
-* Configure which users in your project are allowed to use the external files options.
+* Configure, which users in your project are allowed to use the external files options.
 * Extract ZIP files into your media library.

 == Support for other plugins ==

-Use external URLs when importing products via CSV in a [WooCommerce](https://wordpress.org/plugins/woocommerce/) store (including access data for these, e.g. via FTP).
+Use external URLs when importing products via CSV in a [WooCommerce](https://wordpress.org/plugins/woocommerce/) store (including access data for these e.g., via AN FTP).

 Add external files on download lists of [Download Lists with Icons](https://wordpress.org/plugins/download-list-block-with-icons/).

-Sort your external files in folder of [CatFolders](https://wordpress.org/plugins/catfolders/), [Filebird](https://wordpress.org/plugins/filebird/), [Folderly](https://wordpress.org/plugins/folderly/), [Folders](https://wordpress.org/plugins/folders/), [iFolders](https://wordpress.org/plugins/ifolders/), [Media Library Organizer](https://wordpress.org/plugins/media-library-organizer/) or assign them into categories from [Enhanced Media Library](https://wpuxsolutions.com/plugins/enhanced-media-library/) and [Real Media Library Lite](https://wordpress.org/plugins/real-media-library-lite/).
+Sort your external files in a folder of [CatFolders](https://wordpress.org/plugins/catfolders/), [Filebird](https://wordpress.org/plugins/filebird/), [Folderly](https://wordpress.org/plugins/folderly/), [Folders](https://wordpress.org/plugins/folders/), [iFolders](https://wordpress.org/plugins/ifolders/), [Media Library Organizer](https://wordpress.org/plugins/media-library-organizer/) or assign them into categories from [Enhanced Media Library](https://wpuxsolutions.com/plugins/enhanced-media-library/) and [Real Media Library Lite](https://wordpress.org/plugins/real-media-library-lite/).
 You can import and synchronize them in these plugins.

-And also compatible with [Network Media Library](https://github.com/humanmade/network-media-library) for use in multisites.
+And compatible with [Network Media Library](https://github.com/humanmade/network-media-library) for use in multisites.

 The plugin is also compatible with a variety of other plugins not listed here.
 If, contrary to expectations, something does not work properly, please report it [in the support forum](https://wordpress.org/support/plugin/external-files-in-media-library/).